American fiddle: Appalachian Old time fiddle

 According to some sources, old time music is actually the "early recorded country music of the 1920s and 1930s, particularly of the southeastern states" thus narrowing the definition considerably.
 Nevertheless, a broader definition usually prevails which incorporates unrecorded music with roots long before radio transmission and sound recording were invented.
 Within old time music there are regional subgenres, such as the Deep South and Appalachia, where fiddle music is often intertwined with cultural phenomena such as coal mining.

 A comprehensive review of old time fiddle styles was written by David Reiner and Peter Anick and published in 1989.

 Bluegrass fiddle

-Bluegrass music originated in the person of Bill Monroe.
+Bluegrass music originated with the fiddler Bill Monroe.
 According to Haigh, "Monroe always considered the fiddle to be the key instrument of bluegrass".
+Other key fiddlers in bluegrass include: